“The beautiful thing about learning is that nobody can take it away from you.” – B.B. King.

 The online programs on Udemy do not follow a particular structure as different instructors offer them, but you can expect well-detailed ones that are split into lessons with short videos to make learning easier.

 When comparing Udemy and edX, I found that the former has less control over the quality of their programs, so it is up to you, the learner, to filter your search using specific parameters.
+If you want to learn about technical fields like data science, artificial intelligence, programming, and even autonomous systems (like self-driving cars), Udemy is a great starting point to learn these in-demand skills.

 Check the course description, video previews, class ratings, curriculum, pricing, and user reviews.